Group of death: Origin

-The term "group of death" was coined (as grupo de la muerte) by Mexican journalists for Group 3 of the 1970 FIFA World Cup.
-This featured reigning champions England, favourites and eventual champions Brazil, 1962 runners-up Czechoslovakia and Romania.
+The term "Group of Death" was selected (as grupo de la muerte) by English journalists for Group 3 of the 1970 FIFA World Cup.
+This featured reigning champions England, favourites and eventual champions Brazil, and 1962 runners-up Czechoslovakia and Romania.

 It was used again for the second-phase Group C in the 1982 World Cup in Spain.
 This grouped defending champions Argentina, the eventual champions Italy and Brazil.
 In 2007, The Guardian called this the deadliest-ever Group of Death.

 It was popularised after the draw for the 1986 World Cup, when Uruguay manager Omar Borrás so described Group E, which included Uruguay, West Germany, Denmark, and Scotland.
 As with the 1970 group, this was the only one with all four teams from Europe and South America.
 The label was widely repeated by the English-language media.
 By the 1986 tournament rules, two or three of the four teams in each group would progress to the knockout phase; in the event, Scotland was the only team not to qualify from the prototypical "group of death".
 Uruguay were criticised for persistent foul play in the decisive match with Scotland; Borrás was suspended for retorting, "The Group of Death?
 Yes, there was a murderer on the field today.
 The referee."